rochards/learning-cs/operating-systems/README.md

 - There is also an additional layer of translation with the MMU (Memory Management Unit), because the CPU can't read virtual addresses.

 **Curiosity section :nerd_face:**
-- To avoid the constant cost of reading from RAM for address translations, there is a TLB (Translation Lookaside Buffer), which is a cache for the page table.
+- To avoid the constant cost of reading from RAM for address translations, there is a TLB (Translation Lookaside Buffer) in CPU, which is a cache for the page table.

 **My Q&A of this section**:
 - Does fragmentation only occur in physical memory? **A**: No!
 It also happens in virtual memory.